Carl Jung's Afternoon of Life: Individuation, Aging, and Learning to Notice What Has Always Been There

 Carl Jung's Synchronicity, Depth, and Attention: Entering the Afternoon of Life

-Jung used the term synchronicity to describe meaningful coincidence that isn’t explained by cause and effect.
+Jung used the term synchronicity to describe meaningful coincidences that aren’t explained by cause and effect.
 Importantly, he never framed synchronicity as proof of anything supernatural.
 He understood it as meaning becoming visible when the psyche is attentive enough to notice.

 Then we enter what Carl Jung named the afternoon of life.

-This is where Kelly’s comment about the afterlife really lands for me.
+This is where Kelly’s comment about the afterlife really resonates with me.
 I don’t think we begin to see the afterlife because death is closer.
 I think we begin to sense continuity because our grip on certainty loosens.

 People who work closely with those who have had near-death experiences often hear similar themes.
 Life is intentional.
 Love carries more weight than accomplishment.
 Difficulty is not punishment.
 Earth is demanding because growth here requires constraint, friction, and relationship.